-Text is aligned with Article 9 of Directive 2014/62/EU (the Counterfeiting of the Euro Directive).
+Delegations could support insertion of the provision on Investigative tools, which is aligned with similar rules in existing EU legislation, e.g. Article 9 of Directive 2014/62/EU (the Counterfeiting of the Euro Directive).
 See new recital 15a.

 IT maintains the proposal on exchange of information (see doc.
 5467/16 ADD 2).
 At the meeting of 29 January 2016, delegations reiterated that they recognise the relevance of the concern raised by the IT delegation.
 While some delegations were positively inclined to consider it, a number of them expressed a preference for bringing this issue to discussion in another competent Council working format, where a comprehensive approach to these problematics could be ensured.